proycon/folia/docs/source/alternative_annotation.rst

 alternative.

 ..
 TODO: is exclusive implemented?

 ..
 TODO: look at auth="no" usage
+..
+RESPONSE: I'm discarding auth="no" from FoLiA v2.0 and making it an internal property only, no longer expressed (issue #56)

 Alternatives can be used as a great way of postponing actual annotation, due to their non-authoritative nature.
 When used in this way, they can be regarded as